DeisDev/AppInstaller/README.md

    irm https://raw.githubusercontent.com/DeisDev/AppInstaller/main/appinstaller.ps1 | iex
    ```

-4. **Follow the prompts.**
+4. **Follow the prompts** to select and install your desired programs.

 ---

 ## 🛠️ Customization

-Edit the script to add or remove programs as needed.
+To add or remove programs, simply edit the `$browsers`, `$textEditors`, `$utilities`, etc. arrays in the script.
+Each entry defines the program name, Chocolatey package name, and common install paths for detection.

 ---